francisco-javier-martin-lopez/Adaptive-and-Non-Linear-Control/README.md

-# Adaptive and Nonlinear Control - Politecnico di Milano
+# Adaptive and Autonomous Aerospace Systems - Politecnico di Milano

-This repository contains two projects done for the "Adaptive and Nonlinear Control" course at Politecnico di Milano.
+This repository contains two projects done for the "Adaptive and Autonomous Aerospace Systems" course at Politecnico di Milano.
 The first one is a practical Simulink project focused on UAV control, and the second one is a short research presentation on autonomous path-planning algorithms.

 ### Project 1: Hexarotor UAV Adaptive Control
 * **UAV Modeling:** We built a 6-DOF nonlinear dynamic model of a hexarotor in Simulink.
 We used SVD (Singular Value Decomposition) to properly allocate the commanded forces and moments to the six propellers.